 The cinematography done by Alex Disenhof (The Exorcist TV show) did an absolutely amazing job.
 The way the camera works throughout the film is awesome.
-The editing was also wonderful; no holes, just points of confusion which are done on purpose.
-The screenplay was absolutely fantastic, the story was put together well from top to bottom.
-The way the sci-fi was put together with a detective-like angle was great.
+The editing was also wonderful; no holes, just points of confusion that are done on purpose.
+The way the screenplay places a detective story in a sci-fi setting is great.
 The dictatorial, deep state aspect of the film helps bind it to make it a political film that shows you what can happen when you give in.

-This film can be seen as a film with many problems, since it has plenty of flaws.
+This is certainly not a movie without issues.
 The flaws do not override the overall quality, but they do hurt the film in many ways.
 I enjoyed the film, and after sitting on it, this film isn’t as great as I thought whilst leaving the theater.
-It’s still a well rounded and put together film by Rupert Wyatt (Rise of the Planet of the Apes), but it just needed a bit more.
+Even though director Rupert Wyatt does a solid job at bringing this to the screen, it just needed a bit more.